-Unless you have an idea for the next Facebook or a patent on something that will transform a high-worth medical procedure, your time is better spent pursuing other avenues.
+Unless you have an idea for the next Facebook or a patent on something that will transform a high-worth medical procedure, your time is often better spent pursuing other avenues.

 If you do have what it takes to secure this funding, however, understand how it differs.
 This funding assumes a longer investment with significant control given to the investor.
 Most venture capitalists will insist on not only equity in the value of the company, but a seat on the board of directors and other decision-making roles that will come into play in the daily operations of your company.
 Entrepreneurs shouldn’t take it on if you can’t part with some of the value of your company and its control.
 Professional investors will want their say in how things work.

-4. But Consider Equity Crowdfunding
+4. And Consider Crowdfunding

-A suitable alternative to the venture capital path for startups is equity crowdfunding.
-This investment opportunity works much like other crowdfunding campaigns you’ve seen for everything from comic book artists to the next big thing in beer coolers.
+A newer but potentially very appealing alternative to the venture capital path for startups is equity crowdfunding.
+This investment opportunity works much like other crowdfunding campaigns you’ve seen on sites like Kickstarter or Indiegogo for everything from comic book artists to the next big thing in beer coolers.